 In 2001, the historic 12th Reconnaissance Squadron joined the wing as the parent unit for the RQ-4 Global Hawk.
 An unmanned, remotely piloted high-altitude reconnaissance platform, the Global Hawk can linger over a target for 24 hours.
 In 2008, Beale received the Block 20 model.
 This adds another weapon to the 9th Reconnaissance Wing's vital role in our nation's defense.
 Today, the U-2 furnishes the National Command Authorities critical information on which to base important decisions.
 To do this, the wing operates permanent detachments and temporary operating locations at critical sites around the world.

-In July of 2019, the 12th Reconnaissance Squadron and all of it's components became part of the 319th Reconnaissance Wing when the 319th Air Base Wing at Grand Forks, ND was redesignated as the 319th Reconnaissance Wing.
-The 12th Reconnaissance Squadron and all of its components physically remain at Beale AFB.
+In July of 2019, the 12th Reconnaissance Squadron and all of its components became part of the 319th Reconnaissance Wing when the 319th Air Base Wing at Grand Forks, ND was redesignated as the 319th Reconnaissance Wing.; The 12th Reconnaissance Squadron and all of its components physically remain at Beale AFB.

 Today, Beale AFB is home for the U-2 Dragon Lady, T-38 Talon and KC-135.